itsmohitanand/itsmohitanand.github.io/content/posts/AboutMe.md

     # caption: "Me and my works"
 ---

-# My First Post
+# Hello World!

-In my initial post, I will talk about my background and the nature of my projects.
+In this post, I will talk about my background and the nature of my projects.
 I was born and raised in India.
 After finishing school, I took the engineering entrance examination for the Indian Institutes of Technology (IITs).
 When it came to the college counselling process, I had the chance to express my preferences for different engineering branches.
 I was initially interested in computer science, but I ended up pursuing environmental engineering at IIT(ISM), Dhanbad.

 My undergraduate studies sparked my interest in learning more about my surrounding.
 However, I realised that I am also interested in the mathematical modelling of complex systems.
 I gained some exposure to hydrological modelling, which further fueled my desire to delve deeper into this field.
 As a result, I pursued my Master’s degree in Environmental Engineering at ETH Zurich, Switzerland.